-A. Ten square feet of landscaping per parking space, excluding perimeter landscaping;

-B. Landscaped islands shall be a minimum of 120 square feet.
+- A. Ten square feet of landscaping per parking space, excluding perimeter landscaping; - B. Landscaped islands shall be a minimum of 120 square feet.

-Findings: The site has a parking area of more than 10 vehicles.
-The parking lot includes 12 parking stalls which meets the requirement for 4,983 square feet of retail store gross area.
-Based on 12 parking stalls, a total of 120 square feet of landscape island area is required.
-Three landscape islands have been provided within the parking lot area with a total landscape area of 183 square feet.
+The site has a parking area of more than 10 vehicles.
+The parking lot includes 14 parking stalls which meets the requirement for 4,983 square feet of retail store gross area.
+Based on 14 parking stalls, a total of 140 square feet of landscape island area is required.
+Two landscape islands have been provided within the parking lot area.
+Each landscape island has a minimum area of 120 square feet.
+The total landscape parking area is approximately 240 square feet.
 This standard is met.